Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## Quotas & Limits

 With version 3.4.0 of Cognigy.AI, we have introduced quotas and limits on an organization level.
 Larger customers with multiple organizations can use these quotas to limit what is possible within certain organizations.
-To configure limits, first select an organization, open its details and click on the triple-dot button on the right-top corner.
+To configure limits, first select an organization, open its details and click the triple-dot button on the right-top corner.

 In the menu, select **Change Organisation Quotas**.